Things to do, places to go

 Wye Bikes - E-bike and kids bike hire (bikes can be delivered to Nuthatch).

-Beechenhurt walks and cycle paths, cafe & Forest of Dean Sculpture Trail Free but parking costs.
+Beechenhurt walks and cycle paths, cafe & Forest of Dean Sculpture Trail - free but parking costs.

 RSPB Nagsdead Reserve - See pied flycatchers and redstarts in Spring & all 3 British woodpecker species.

 Woorgreens Nature reserve - A wonderful place to spot bird life, dragonflies and damselflies.
-Conservation grazing means you may also come across Exmoor ponies, highland cattle or Hebridean sheep all roaming free amongst the forest and woodland paths.
+Conservation grazing means you may also come across Exmoor ponies, highland cattle or Hebridean sheep roaming amongst the forest and woodland paths.

 Inspire2Adventure - Guided canoe trips, Stand Up Paddle Boarding and gorge scrambling.